WLAN-Pi/wlanpi-webui/README.md

 # wlanpi-webui

-This is a local WebUI customized for the WLAN Pi.
+this is a custom WebUI designed to run directly on the [WLAN Pi](https://github.com/WLAN-Pi).

 # script deployment